Because we want you to get up and running to make some music, here is a professional recording studio equipment list!

 These will certainly help with controlling the bass in the room.
 If you like lots of bass like me, you should grab some bass traps!
 Plus they’ll keep a reasonable amount of bass from leaking into other rooms!

 These are quite essential for a Complete Professional recording studio equipment list.
 Need I explain?
 LOL!
 Make sure you set these up correctly if you can.
 Try not to put them too close to a wall.
-If you do then you’re sound will most likely be inaccurate do to bass traveling up and down the ceiling.
+If you do then you’re sound will most likely be inaccurate due to bass traveling up and down the ceiling.

-There’s a few things you’ll need to take into account when finding headphones.
+There are a few things you’ll need to take into account when finding headphones.

 - Frequency response and balance.
 You want them to give you as accurate a picture of your sound without too much color.